Creating Condo and HOA Policies That Make Sense

 You cannot expect residents to follow the rules if they don’t know they exist.
-Use all your usual communication channels to inform residents about the rule and the meeting, such as your community website, newsletter, emails, bulletin board and postal mail.
+Use all your usual communication channels to inform residents about the new rule and the meeting, such as your community website, newsletter, emails, bulletin board and postal mail.
 Your management company can assist you in crafting and distributing appropriate communications.
-After adopting the policy, provide a grace period before you begin to issue violation notices so residents can get used to complying with the new rule.
+Once a new policy is adopted, provide a grace period before you begin to issue violation notices so residents can get used to complying with the new rule.
 It also doesn’t hurt to remind the community of the existing policies at the same time.

 Applying the rules consistently helps prevent resentment and anger and encourages compliance.
 A good property management company will make sure that the association’s rules are fairly enforced and that violations are properly addressed.
 This means sending a written violation notice along with an explanation of the associated penalties.
 As per your HOA’s established processes, residents should have an opportunity to respond to violation notices, and they also have the right to seek legal counsel if they believe they have not been treated fairly.

 Rules and policies are meant to help your association run more smoothly, with the interests of all community members in mind, not to create issues.
 Be sensible and fair with your policies, review them on a regular basis, and most importantly, stay focused on making your community a place that residents are proud to call home.
 Remember that when they enjoy where they live, they will be more committed to following the rules.

 How should you report an issue in your community?
 Find out by downloading our complimentary infographic.
 Just fill out the form!